 - An initial password.
 The value of the initial password is set by the system, and cannot be changed from AdminToolTM.
 Instead, users should be instructed to change their passwords as soon as possible so that no one else can, for example, access their voice mail. - Access authorization, where users can be allowed to make any long distance call, no long distance calls, or only long distance calls to within the area codes defined in a specific access group.
-Access groups are defined using the operations described on "Creating and modifying the access authorization groups" on page 77. - Access authorization permissions for individual users are particularly useful in the following circumstance: if you configure your system so that, say, the inside line connected to your lobby phone has all long-distance calls blocked (as described in "Line administration" on page 59), then a user with wideranging access authorization can override the phone's block on long distance calls by picking up the phone, then identifying himself to the system by entering #3 and his password, then dialing 9 to seize an outside line and then dialing his number. - Enable day/night ringing.
+Access groups are defined using the operations described on "Creating and modifying the access authorization groups" on page 81. - Access authorization permissions for individual users are particularly useful in the following circumstance: if you configure your system so that, say, the inside line connected to your lobby phone has all long-distance calls blocked (as described in "Line administration" on page 61), then a user with wideranging access authorization can override the phone's block on long distance calls by picking up the phone, then identifying himself to the system by entering #3 and his password, then dialing 9 to seize an outside line and then dialing his number. - Enable day/night ringing.
 Users who have this permission can switch the system between the Day mode and Night mode.
 Both lines and extensions (covered later in this chapter) have parameters, such as which phone to ring when an extension is dialed, that can be take on different values depending on whether the system is in the Day mode or the Night mode.

 - Admin privileges.
 Users with admin privileges can perform phone system administration.
 Only users with admin privileges can access AdminToolTM.
-Additionally, users with admin privileges can access all voice mailboxes, set and cancel call forwarding for any extension, and have access to all other user's passwords. - Barge-in/ Listen-in.
-Users with this permission can barge into, or listen into, other party's calls by entering the barge-in sequence #2 and an extension number, or the listen in sequence #5.
+Additionally, users with admin privileges can access all voice mailboxes, set and cancel call forwarding for any extension, and have access to all other user's passwords. - Barge-in/Listen-in/Record.
+Users with this permission can barge into, or listen into, another party's calls by entering the barge-in sequence # 2 and an extension number, or the listen in sequence # 5, from the telephone keypad.
 This does not affect the ability of a user to listen-in or barge-in to his or her own voice mail; it only applies to two party calls or mailboxes not owned by the user.
-WARNING: Listening-in to a conversation without the consent of one or both parties may be a violation of local, state, and federal privacy laws.
+Users with the Barge-in/Listen-in/Record permission can also record a call they are connected to, using the Record Call sequence, Flash 2.
+WARNING: Recording or Listening-in to a conversation without the consent of one or both parties may be a violation of local, state, and federal privacy laws.
 It is the responsibility of the user of the NexPath Telephony Server, when using features of the system, to assure that he or she is in compliance with all applicable laws. - External features.
 This permission field is not currently in use, but is reserved for future product enhancements.